 Am I blocked from going to my second/vacation home in Washburn County?

-- The Washburn County Health Department issued a travel advisory for second/seasonal homeowners.
-This advisory does not block you from reaching your property in Washburn County, however we strongly discourage traveling to your second home at this time.
+- The Washburn County Health Department issued a travel advisory for the Washburn County community and its visitors.
+This advisory does not block you from reaching your property in Washburn County, however we strongly encourage you to follow the guidance in the travel advisory.
 This is for your safety and the safety of our rural community.
-Non-essential travel outside your current community may spread COVID-19 in areas with very limited health care infrastructre.
-We ask that you follow the Safer at Home order and refrain from non-essential travel to your second/vacation home at this time.
+Non-essential travel outside your current community may spread COVID-19 in areas with very limited health care infrastructure.

-- If you traveled anywhere outside of your local community in the past 14 days, you are being asked to stay home and monitor yourself for symptoms for 14 days after you returned.
+- If you traveled anywhere outside of your local community in the past 14 days,it is recommended that you stay home and monitor yourself for symptoms for 14 days after you returned.
 If you were able to practice social distancing during the entire time you were away (for example, you stayed in your car by yourself and kept at least 6 feet distance between yourself and others), you should still monitor your symptoms and practice social distancing.

 - Stay home: it is important that you avoid contact with others to avoid spreading the infection to others ("self-quarantine")